-Knit So As to Turn Water: the History of New England's Maritime Knitting: Join Rebecca Bayreuther Donohue, historian & knitter, for an ode to wool and marvel once again at how the sea connects us all.
+Knit So As to Turn Water: the History of New England's Maritime Knitting: It followed the fish, the flight paths of immigrants, the sea-lanes of war: the knitted clothing of New England reflects maritime cultures the world over.
+Rich with origin mythology and salty with sailors' yarns, garments like nippers, half-handers, and the infamous fisherman's sweater each hold a romantic yet real place in our coastal History.
+Join Rebecca Bayreuther Donohue, historian & knitter, for an ode to wool and marvel once again at how the sea connects us all.
 A PowerPoint chronology comes to life with examples of breed-specific yarns and recreated garments.

 Immersive Programming: